Ukraine reclaims more territory, reports capturing many POWs

 Even amid Ukraine's ebullience, the casualties kept mounting.
 Ukraine’s presidential office said Monday that at least four civilians were killed and 11 others wounded in a series of Russian attacks in nine regions of the country.
 The U.N.
 Human Rights Office said last week that 5,767 civilians have been killed so far.

-Strikes in Kharkiv continued during daylight Monday when an administrative facility in the center of the city was hit by a missile, setting part of it on fire and killing one person, regional Police Chief Volodymyr Tymoahko said.
-Teams of firefighters battled flames licking the roof from the top floor as smoke billowed above the area.
+Russian forces continued missile and shelling attacks on residential areas in Kharkiv, killing at least one civilian and setting multiple fires, local officials said.

-In a reminder of the war's toll, a council member in Izium — one of the areas where Russia said it has withdrawn troops — accused those forces of killing civilians and committing other atrocities.
+In a reminder of the war's toll, a council member in Izium accused those forces of killing civilians and committing other atrocities.

 Maksym Strelnikov told reporters Monday in an online briefing that hundreds of people had died during the fighting and after Russia seized the town in March.